kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

       return &self.ownedNFTs[id] as &NonFungibleToken.NFT
     }

-    pub fun borrowAuthNFT(id: UInt64): &NFT {
+    // Added a borrowAuthNFT function and put it in the above resource interface so that public can read out NFT's metadata. pub fun borrowAuthNFT(id: UInt64): &NFT {
       let ref = &self.ownedNFTs[id] as auth &NonFungibleToken.NFT
       return ref as! &NFT